 The mentoring programme is open to women with SADC nationality and 3–5 years of relevant experience in energy or development.
 All participants will be matched with a mentor correlating to their professional and personal goals.
 Mentees will also gain access to online knowledge transfer sessions and networking opportunities.

 This component relates to the development of a scoping study for a new SADC programme aimed at empowering women energy entrepreneurs in rural areas.
 The primary objectives of the proposed programme are to enhance income generation for the women involved and promote the adoption of renewable energy solutions alongside circular production and consumption practices.
-The scoping study will cover key areas such as identifying a suitable local partner organisation, selecting the target region or province, benchmarking with similar initiatives in other countries or regions, conducting a risk analysis, and more.
+The scoping study covers key areas such as identifying a suitable local partner organisation, selecting the target region or province, benchmarking with similar initiatives in other countries or regions, conducting a risk analysis, and more.

 The SADC Centre for Renewable Energy and Energy Efficiency (SACREEE) was established by the SADC Member States in 2015 to contribute towards increased access to modern energy services and improved energy security across the SADC Region through the promotion of market-based uptake of renewable energy and energy efficient technologies and energy services.